 “Normal” Growing Conditions.
-For the 46 trials characterized as experiencing a normal range of growing conditions (moderate to low stress), maximum grain yield occurred at an average PLANT population of 31,400 ppa.
-On the basis of a percent stand of 95%, that would translate to a SEEDING rate of about 33,000 spa.
+For the 55 trials characterized as experiencing a “normal” range of growing conditions (moderate to low stress), maximum grain yield occurred at an average PLANT population of 32,100 ppa.
+Using an average percent stand of 95%, that would translate to a SEEDING rate of about 34,000 spa.

-For the 46 trials characterized as experiencing a normal range of growing conditions (moderate to low stress), there was no relationship between yield level and optimum plant population even though optimum yields varied from 121 to 245 bpa (Fig. 1).
-This result suggests, that if spatial variability for productivity within a specific field was similar to this range, there may be minimal value to variable rate seeding.
+There was no relationship between yield level and optimum plant population even though optimum yields among the 55 trials varied from 140 to nearly 250 bpa (Fig. 1).
+This result suggests that, if spatial variability for productivity within a specific field was similar to this range, there may be minimal value to variable rate seeding.

 Effect of Nitrogen (N) Fertilizer Rate.
-Seven of the 58 trials included both the farmer’s normal N rate and a rate from 50 to 75 lbs higher than his normal rate with the objective of determining whether yield response to plant population might be influenced by N availability.
-However, optimum plant populations were not influenced by N rate in any of these 7 field trials (data not shown).
+Eight of the 67 trials included both the farmer’s normal N rate and a rate from 50 to 75 lbs higher than his normal rate with the objective of determining whether yield response to plant population might be influenced by N availability.
+However, yield response to plant population was not influenced by N rate in any of these eight field trials (data not shown).

-Results from 58 field-scale trials around Indiana since 2001 suggest that optimum plant populations for corn grown under typical yield levels and growing conditions are in the neighborhood of 31,400 ppa or seeding rates of about 33,000 spa.
-The results further suggest that corn grown under severely stressful conditions may perform best at plant populations no higher than 25,500 ppa and perhaps as low as 21,000 ppa under truly severe growing conditions (actual drought, non-irrigated center pivot corners, non-irrigated sandy fields with minimal rainfall, etc.).
+Results from 67 field-scale trials around Indiana suggest that optimum plant population for corn grown under typical yield levels and growing conditions is approximately 32,100 ppa or seeding rates of about 34,000 spa at 95% stand.
+The results further suggest that corn grown under severely stressful conditions may perform best at plant populations no higher than 24,400 ppa and perhaps as low as 21,000 ppa under truly severe growing conditions (actual drought, non-irrigated center pivot corners, non-irrigated sandy fields with minimal rainfall, etc.).
 Economic optimum plant populations are several thousand ppa less than agronomic optimum plant populations, the magnitude of the difference being dependent on grain price and seed cost.

-There is limited evidence from these trials that hybrids characterized as “more” responsive to population respond any differently to seeding rate than hybrids characterized as being “less” responsive to population.
-There is also no evidence from these trials that N fertility level influences yield response to seeding rate.
+There is little evidence from these trials that hybrids characterized as “more” responsive to population respond consistently differently to plant population than hybrids characterized as being “less” responsive.
+There is also no evidence from these trials that higher than normal N fertilizer rates influence yield response to plant population.

 On-Farm Field-Scale Seeding Rate Trials: We Need Your Help!

-The 58 field-scale trials that are summarized in this report were scattered throughout the state and represent a wide range of growing conditions.
-However, there is a need for even more such trials to better “capture” the effects of different growing conditions, hybrids, and N fertilization on yield responses to plant population.
+The 67 field-scale trials summarized in this report were scattered throughout the state and represent a wide range of growing conditions.
+However, more such trials are needed to better identify the possible effects of different growing conditions, hybrids, and N fertilization levels on yield responses to plant population.
 Field-scale on-farm seeding rate trials are simple to conduct if your planter is equipped with GPS-enabled variable rate controls because we can create a “prescription” file for the trial that “tells” the VR controller where to automatically change seeding rates during planting.
 With a bit more effort, on-farm seeding rate trials can also be conducted without variable rate controls.